A leaking hot water system is a significant issue for any residential or commercial property.

 1. Find the Source of the Water Leak as the best option

-Hot water tank leaking problems often go unnoticed since the tank is usually placed on the terrace, which residents often give High water levels less attention.
+Hot water tank leaking problems often go unnoticed since the tank is usually placed on the terrace, which residents often give high water levels less attention to.

 If you suspect that the water heater is leaking, the first thing that you must do is conduct a thorough examination of the appliance.
-Check pipelines and the tank of the heater for any signs of water leaks.
+Check pipelines and the heater tank for any signs of water leaks.
 This will help you understand whether the water heater or any other source causes the water poodle at your home.

 2. Cut The Power

-Once you identify the source of the leak, Promptly turn off the water and power source or the heater’s gas supply.
-Since water happens to be a very good conductor of electricity, a leaking electric hot water system can endanger your family and put you at risk of electrocution.
+Once you identify the source of the leak, promptly turn off the water and power source or the heater’s gas supply.
+Since water is a very good conductor of electricity, a leaking electric hot water system can endanger your family and put you at risk of electrocution.

-Therefore, it is better to switch off the water heater’s power even before you inspect the appliance.
+Therefore, switching off the water heater’s power is better before inspecting the appliance.
 Remember this while checking all electrical appliances, not just when handling electric water heaters.

 3. Turn Off The Cold Water Supply To The Heater